xanarin/KnowledgeTechTeamPresentation/website/content/blog/maven-tutorial.md

 You can see the resulting directory structure contains two source files `App.java` and `AppTest.java`.
 Opening them reveals that this is your standard Java Hello World! project.

 In `AppTest.java` you see it imports JUnit libraries.
-You realize you don't have those downloaded, so you cannot just run javac.
+You realize you don't have those downloaded, so you cannot just run `javac`.
 How would you go out and download them?
 Enter Maven and the other file you generated: `pom.xml`.

 ## The Project Object Model
 Every Maven project requires a `pom.xml` file.
 This file contains everything Maven needs to know about your project.
 Here is an example of a POM file: